Stormz4/group20-EzShop/Deliverables/DesignDocument.md

 N2 ..
 ProductType
 note "ID is a unique identifier of a transaction, \nprinted on the receipt (ticket number) " as N3 N3 ..
-SaleTransaction note "AccountBook contains a map of balance operation" as N4 N4 ..
+SaleTransaction note "AccountBook contains a list of balance operations" as N4 N4 ..
 AccountBook note "Shop contains data structures for User, Products, Customers/Loyalty cards and a copy of AccountBook" as N5 N5 ..
 Shop